Michael Marmot

 Sir Michael Gideon Marmot (born 26 February 1945) is Professor of Epidemiology and Public Health at University College London.
 He is currently the Director of The UCL Institute of Health Equity.
 Marmot has led research groups on health inequalities for over thirty years, working for various international and governmental bodies.

+In 2023, he was elected to the American Philosophical Society.

+He has won several awards including 2012 Lifetime Award Fellowship Eur Academy of Occupational Health Psychology, 2012 Patron of Medsin-UK, 2010 Manchester Doubleday Award, and 2004 Alwyn Smith Prize Medal.

 Early life and education

 Marmot was born in London on 26 January 1945.
 When he was a young child, his family moved to Sydney in Australia, where he attended Sydney Boys High School (1957–1961) and graduated with an MBBS medical degree from the University of Sydney in 1969.

 He earned an MPH degree in 1972 and a PhD in 1975 from the University of California, Berkeley for research into acculturation and coronary heart disease in Japanese Americans.

 Career

 He was a member of the Royal Commission on Environmental Pollution for six years and in the New Year Honours 2000 he was knighted by Queen Elizabeth II, for services to epidemiology and the understanding of health inequalities.

 Marmot advised the WHO.
 He was chair of the Commission on Social Determinants of Health (CSDH), which was set up by the World Health Organization 2005, and in August 2008 he produced for the commission a report called Closing the Gap in a Generation.

 Marmot gave the Harveian Oration in 2006.

 He leads the English Longitudinal Study of Ageing (ELSA), and is engaged in several international research efforts on the social determinants of health.
 He served as president of the British Medical Association (BMA) from 2010 to 2011, and is the new president of the British Lung Foundation.

 Marmot served as president of the World Medical Association for 2015–16.

 Marmot was elected member of the Academia Europaea in 1995.

 Marmot was appointed Member of the Order of the Companions of Honour (CH) in the 2023 New Year Honours for services to public health.